20 Philodendron Plants for Indoors with Names and Pictures

 Philodendron hastatum commonly called Silver Sword Philodendron is a captivating, evergreen climber which bears glossy, large, sword-shaped leaves with a silver sheen.

 Silver Sword Philodendron can grow to a height of 5 feet.
-On account of its size and magnificent foliage, Philodendron hastatum is one of the best plants for the home as it will create a spectacular sight in any space.
+On account of its size and magnificent foliage, Philodendron hastatum is among favorite plants for the home and will create a spectacular sight in any space.

 7. Philodendron ilsemanii Variegata